 DVD or download of the whole session

-Ask photographers if they will put all photos from the session on a DVD or enable you to download, in a high resolution format, not just the ones that they have touched up for you.
+Ask photographers if they will put all photos from the session on a DVD or enable you to download them in a high resolution format, not just the ones that they have touched up for you.
+You could even ask for the photos to be put on a 4gb memory stick.
 Personally I see little point in them retaining a few hundred photos of you on a hard drive, only to be deleted one day.
 As your photographer will retain ownership of copyright he/she might ask that you come back to them for retouching, if you wish to use any of the photos in the future.
 It takes a few minutes and costs hardly anything to provide you with a DVD or an option to download, so I think it should be a part of the package and not an additional charge.
 DVD, envelope, stamp – well under £5, so £40 – £80 is very unfair in my opinion.
 Download – no cost to anyone.

 Unless you are being paid rather than paying for the shoot, I would avoid agreeing to let a photographer sell your photographs or use them for any purpose other than to promote their photography work.
 Be sure that there are no unreasonable limits as to what you can use them for.
 You will need a photographers permission for an image to be used in a publication, etc. but beyond that, I think you should be able to use your photos as you wish.